 When closing a potentially eligible student’s case, VR staff must follow the policy in this chapter related to closing the paper case file.

-Preparing and Closing the Paper Case File

-Six-sided case files must be reorganized as two-sided case files when a case is closed.

-Exception: Documents associated with billing for multiple customer purchases must be placed in a centralized file in the field office.

 Maintaining Closed Case Files

-Keep all documents, including financial records, in the closed customer paper case file, which is stored for a total of five years.
+Keep all documents, including financial records, in the closed customer virtual and/or paper case file, which is stored for a total of seven years.

 Field offices only store files for cases closed in the current and preceding fiscal year.